-Here you'll find how to share some elements (video layers, compositions etc.) in order to use the same content for multiple tasks, as it is done with pre-compositions in After Effects.
+Here you'll find how to share elements (video layers, compositions etc.) in order to use the same content in multiple places, as it is done with pre-compositions in After Effects.

-This feature of smode allow to do a lot of procedural effects and to rationalize your compositions.
+This feature allows you to do a lot of procedural effects and to rationalize your compositions.
 Here is an example in which the same composition is used as an image, a texture for a 3D model and a displacement mask :

 Why sharing an element ?

-Sharing an element, beyond being quite useful for composition in general, is also quite nice when it comes to performances.
-In a matter of fact, sharing an element and re-use it allow to the GPU to do less computation and less hard drive acces and VRAM use (and it become crucial when we are talking about video layers).
+Sharing an element, beyond being quite useful for compositing in general, is also quite useful when it comes to optimization and performances.
+As a matter of fact, sharing an element and re-use it allows the GPU to do less computation and less hard drive acces and use less VRAM (and it become crucial when we are talking about video layers).

-So if you want to put the same video stockshot everywhere in different parts of your composition, you'll need to share it before spreading it all around.
+So if you want to put the same video stockshot everywhere in different parts of your composition, you'll need to share it before putting it everywhere.

 How to share a Layer (composition, video, image etc.)